 If you’ve ever wondered why you should refinance your mortgage, the picture is hopefully a bit clearer now.
 Refinancing your mortgage can help you secure a lower interest rate and lower monthly payments, plus it can allow you to tap into the equity you’ve built in your home.
 Before choosing to refinance, though, evaluate current interest rates, the total cost of refinancing and whether you meet lender qualifications.

-If you’re ready to refinance your home loan, fill out an application today to see how you qualify.
+If you’re ready to refinance your home loan, get started online to see if you qualify.